YottaDB/YDBDoc/MessageRecovery/errors.rst

 WCBLOCKED, Field xxxx is set by process yyyy at transaction number aaaa for database file zzzz

 MUPIP Warning: This indicates that the current state of the global buffer cache necessitates the need for cache recovery.
-The next process to attempt obtaining the critical lock on the database will perform the recovery.
+The next process to attempt to obtain the critical lock on the database will perform the recovery.

 Action: Refer to the accompanying message(s).